pro-football-focus/rpff/README.md

 ```
 get_team(team_id)
 ```
-In order to retrieve all games from a specific league, run:
+In order to retrieve all games from a specific competition, run:
 ```
-get_games(league_id)
+get_games(competition_id)
 ```
 Or alternatively, request a specific game only:
 ```
 get_game(game_id)
 ```
-In order to retrieve all players from a specific league, run:
+In order to retrieve all players from a specific competition, run:
 ```
-get_players_league(league_id)
+get_players_competition(competition_id)
 ```
 Or alternatively, request a specific player only:
 ```